 Matthew 5:9 – Blessed are the peacemakers, for they will be called children of God.

 Romans 8:16-17 – The Spirit himself testifies with our spirit that we are God’s children.
 Now if we are children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory.

 John 1:12 – Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God.

 Hebrews 12:3-11 – A father has authority to discipline his children.

 Luke 11:9-13 – Parable of the good father.

-John 15:18 – The world hates you because it hated me first.
+John 15:18 – If the world hates you, keep in mind that it hated me first.

 4. Hope is a purifying force.
 We hope for Jesus’ second coming.
 We know that He could come at anytime.
 In 1 John 2:28, John encouraged his readers to be living the right way so that we would not be ashamed when He returns.
 His possible soon return is motivation for us to make use of our time and stay far away from sin.
 Next time you are facing temptation, remind yourself that Jesus could come back any second.
 This will be extra motivation to take the way of escape offered (1 Cor 10:13).

 II.
 Habitual sin and a relationship with God are incompatible (4-10)